amandeepmittal/amanhimself.dev/src/content/blog/infinite-scroll-with-react-query-and-flatlist-in-react-native.md

 The `Box` component from NativeBase is a generic component.
 It comes with many props, a few of them are to apply SafeAreaView of the device.
 The prop `safeAreaTop` applies padding from the top of the device's screen.
 One advantage of using the NativeBase library is its built-in components provide props like handling safe area views.

-Most NativeBase components also use utility props for most commonly used styled properties such as `justifyContent`, `backgroundColor`, etc., and shorthands for these utility props such as `px` for padding horizontal.
+Most NativeBase components also use utility props for most commonly used styled properties such as `justifyContent`, `backgroundColor`, andmore.
+Shorthands for these utility props such as `px` for padding horizontal.

 ## Setting up providers